ibonobo/5minbootstrap/README.md

 ## Step 5: Modify the playbook variables.

-You don't want the original author to get your logs, so modify the email accordingly as well as the password > bootstrap.yml also, lines 44-45, if Ubuntu it deletes stable (so that only security remain) but if Debian it should be also security only so modify to remove the rest or comment out 44-45
+You don't want the original author to get your logs, so modify the email accordingly as well as the password > bootstrap.yml also, lines 44-45, if Ubuntu it deletes stable (so that only security remain) but if Debian it should be also security only so modify to remove the rest or comment out 44-45 to reflect
 	//      "o=Debian,a=stable";
 	//      "o=Debian,a=stable-updates";
 	//      "o=Debian,a=proposed-updates";
 	        "origin=Debian,archive=stable,label=Debian-Security";

 ## Step 6: Run the playbook